manprit619/amazon-clone/README.md

 Website: https://manprit619-ff11.web.app/

-Do create a new account.
+Do create a new account first.

 for eg try with the given details:
 Email: manprit61@amazon.com